Books and Records Creation

 Quick Answer

-The FINRA general-recordkeeping rule sets the top-level requirement that members must make and preserve books and records as required by FINRA, the Securities Exchange Act of 1934 (SEA), and applicable SEA rules.
-The substantive list of records that broker-dealers must CREATE and keep current lives in the SEC's "records to be made" rule.
-The two work together: the FINRA rule hooks into the SEC regime; the SEC rule provides the substance.
+The FINRA general-recordkeeping rule requires members to make and preserve books and records as required by FINRA, the Securities Exchange Act of 1934 (SEA), and SEA rules.
+The substantive list of records broker-dealers must create and keep current lives in the SEC's "records to be made" rule; the FINRA rule hooks into the SEC regime.

 The act of CREATING required records is governed by two layers of rules.
 The FINRA layer sets the general requirement and the default retention floor; the SEC's "records to be made" rule provides the detailed list of records that must be CREATED and kept CURRENT.